FMCSA Modernizes Hours of Service Rules

 Based on the detailed public comments and input from the public, FMCSA’s final rule on hours of service offers four key revisions to the existing HOS rules:

 • The Agency will increase safety and flexibility for the 30-minute break rule by requiring a break after eight hours of consecutive driving and allowing the break to be satisfied by a driver using on-duty, not driving status, rather than off-duty status.
+The Law Office of Daniel Deng – Criminal Justice Law Firm is where you can find the right kind of lawyer for your needs.

 • The Agency will modify the sleeper-berth exception to allow drivers to split their required 10 hours off duty into two periods: an 8/2 split, or a 7/3 split—with neither period counting against the driver’s 14-hour driving window.